 68 Yue Qian, "Gender Asymmetry in Educational and Income Assortative Marriage," Journal of Marriage and Family 79:2 (April 2017): 318-336.
-In comparing data from 1980 and 2008-12, Qian found a reverse in the tendency of women to marry up in education but a continuing tendency for women to marry up in income.
-The tendency for women to marry up in income was highest among women whose educational levels surpassed that of their husbands.
+In comparing data from 1980 and 2008-12, Qian found a reverse in the tendency of women to marry up in education but a continuing tendency for women to marry up in income was highest among women whose educational levels surpassed that of their husbands.